MIDS-scaling-up/v2/week05/labs/README.md

-# Labs 2: The Cloud
+# Labs 5: Tensorflow and Digits

-TBD
+There will be two labs for class 5: TensorFlow and Digits.